gilion-tech/backend-interview-case/README.md

 ## When you’re done

-Make a private github repository and invite `jens-gilion`, `GeorgianaTurcsanyi` and `gilion-joel-b`.
+Create a private github repository, push your solution there and invite `jens-gilion`, `GeorgianaTurcsanyi` and `gilion-joel-b`.
+Don't forget to let our recruitment team you are done so we can take a look at your solution.

 We respect your time and other commitments and ask you to not spend more than 5 hours doing this assignment.
 We’d rather see that you prioritize and scope out something due to time than spending additional time.
 And remember, this is your time to shine!